Have I made some spectacular mistakes in my life! A couple of those could’ve permanently driven me over the edge (and did, for a little while).

 I’ve always been a writer, and once I started making visual art — which didn’t happen until I was an adult, in the landscape architecture program I attended full-time for two years — I never looked back.

 One of my newer things, believe it or not, is fly fishing.
-I just started trout fishing three seasons ago.
+I just started trout fishing four seasons ago.
 The fishing is hard/fun, but being out in wild nature is the best.

 Besides having a blast learning how to catch trout, I regularly attend conferences and study all the latest research findings that focus on the art and science of health, well-being and happiness.
 ‘Cause that’s my thing.